 The sword was wrong, of course.
 But, on the outside, Vasher supposed that his hesitance to be around Returned did look a little like fear.
 It had been a long time since he’d dealt with them.
 Too many memories.
 Too many pains.

 He made his way to the God King’s palace.
-It had also been a long time since he’d been here.
-It was old, far older than the palaces of the Returned that surrounded it.
+The structure was old, far older than the palaces of the Returned that surrounded it.
 Once, this hill and palace had been a seaside watchplace, overlooking the bay.
 No city.
 No colors.
 Just the stark, black tower.
-It amused him that it had become the home of a God of colors.
+It amused Vasher that it had become the home of the God King of the Iridescent Tones.

-The palace rose up into the air, several stories taller even than the wall.
+The palace rose into the air, several stories taller even than the wall.
 Guards patrolled below, but protecting a building such as this--with the numerous windows it had--was a larger task than they could accomplish.
 They relied on reputation to keep their God King safe.

 Vasher slid Nightblood into a strap on his back, then jumped.

-Awakened straps around his legs carried him across the distance, throwing him some twenty feet.
+Awakened straps around his legs gave him strength, letting him leap some twenty feet.
 He slammed against the side of the building, smooth onyx blocks rubbing his skin.
 He twitched his fingers, and the straps on his sleeves snapped forward and grabbed hold of the ledge above him, twisting, holding him tight.

 He breathed.
 The belt at his waist--touching his skin, like always--Awakened.
 Color drained from the kerchief tied beneath his trousers to his leg.

 “Climb things, then grab things, then pull me up,” he Commanded.
-Three commands in one Breath, a difficult task for some.
-For him, most Awakenings were as simple as blinking.
+Three commands in one Awakening, a difficult task for some.
+For him, however, most Awakenings were as simple as blinking.

 The belt untied itself.
 Wrapped like it was, it looked far shorter than it really was.
 It actually gave him some twenty-five feet of rope, when it unwound completely, snaking up the side of the building, curling inside of a window.
 Seconds later, the rope hauled him up and into the air.
 He released his tassel grips, then pulled Nightblood free as the rope deposited him inside the building.

-He knelt silently, eyes searching the darkness to see if he’d come into a room that was unfortunately occupied.
-He saw nothing.
-Carefully, he drew back the breath from the rope, then wrapped it around his arm and held it in a loose coil, should he need it again.
-Then, he stalked forward.
+He knelt silently, eyes searching the darkness.
+The room was unoccupied.
+Carefully, he drew back the Breath from the rope, then wrapped it around his arm and held it in a loose coil, should he need it again.

+He stalked forward.

 Who are we going to kill?
 Nightblood asked.